lambda-dom/class_revisions/class_revisions/components/paladin_hlas/docs/readme.md

 Inquisitors gain an anti-illusions protection HLA as a replacement for Extra spells.

+note(s):
+* still not happy, as with the spellcasting changes it seems to me Inquisitors got the short end of the stick.
+But what to do?

-[^1] Necromancy includes healing spells and many abilities and spells, like Exorcism, so this is a double edge sword.
+[^1] Necromancy includes healing spells and many abilities and spells, so this is a double edge sword.
 Spells cast by self are *not* blocked, so you can still throw Holy Purge.
 [^2] Except Inquisitors.